U.S. FAA bans airlines from flying over Iraq, Iran after missile attack on U.S. troops

 Carriers are increasingly taking steps to limit threats to their planes after Malaysia Airlines Flight MH17 was shot down in 2014 by a missile over Ukraine, killing all 298 people on board.
 Re-routing around conflict airspace adds to flight times and burns extra fuel.

-Korean Air Lines Co Ltd said it had been avoiding Iranian and Iraqi airspace before the attack on U.S. troops.
+Korean Air Lines Co Ltd and Thai Airways said they had been avoiding Iranian and Iraqi airspace before the attack on U.S. troops.

+Singapore Airlines Ltd said after the attacks that all of its flights would be diverted from Iranian airspace.
+Malaysia Airlines said it did not fly over Iraqi airspace and would re-route to avoid Iran as a result of the attack.
+Taiwan’s China Airlines said it would not fly over Iran or Iraq because of the regional tensions.

 OPSGROUP, which advises airlines on security threats, said the new U.S. airspace bans were “significant”, particularly given that the entire overwater airspace in the region is now unavailable.